Gnu Ladies Smart Pickle 2011-2016 Snowboard Review

 Gnu Ladies Smart Pickle 2016 - 2011 Review by The Good Ride

 The Gnu Ladies Pickle is a pretty solid all around park ride that is PBTX but the 2014-2016 profile was changed up a bit.
 It’s subtle but it does change up the ride a bit or at least it felt that way to us.
-BTX and PBTX use to be true continuous rocker but this year it’s got rocker in the middle that transitions to flat or a very mild camber.
+BTX and PBTX use to be a true continuous rocker but this year it’s got rocker in the middle that transitions to flat or a very mild camber.
 This is still pretty much PBTX but it’s a small step closer to C2 PTX.
 This is best with a duck stance because of the asymmetrical side cuts.

 2015 Ladies Pickle Review